 Eligibility and Funding

-While 15 to 30 years olds should be targeted first, everyone in a General Practice’s enrolled population born after 1 January 1969 remains eligible for two recorded MMR vaccines.
+While people born after 1 Jan 1990 should be targeted first, everyone in a General Practice’s enrolled population born after 1 Jan 1969 remains eligible for two recorded MMR vaccines.

 No co-payment is to be charged to people for the administration of the MMR vaccine for eligible users.